AnkitShukla-arch/RDBMS/README.md

 3) Relationship: It shows the connections between the entity and the attribute.
 (SYMBOL-: Diamonds)

                                                          > Types of Attributes <
    1) Single Valued Attributes: Holds only one value for specific entity instance.Represented by SINGLE OVAL . || ex-: Age

    2) Multi-Valued Attributes: Can hold more than one value.
 Represented by DOUBLE OVALED || ex-: Phone number

    3) Simple Attribute: Cannot be divided further into smaller sub-attributes.
-Represented by SINGLE OVAL ex-: Age,Gender. || ex-: First_Name , Last_Name , Date_of_Birth
+Represented by SINGLE OVAL ex-: Age,Gender. || ex-: First_Name , Last_Name .

    4) Composite Attribute: Can be divide into smaller sub-parts.
 Represented by OVAL || ex-: Address , Street , City , State.

    5) Derived Attributes: Values are not stored directly but calculated from other related attributes. || ex-: Age(can be derieved from date_of_birth)

    6) Complex Attribute: A combination of composite and multi-valued attributes.
 Represented by SINGLE OVAL.|| ex-: Age , Salary , EmployeeID.

    7) Key Attribute: An attribute that uniquely identifies each row (entity) in a table.
 NO duplicates .
 Cannot be NULL .
 It is represented with UNDERLINED OVAL.         || ex-: __EmployeeID__ , __RollNumber__ .

    8) Non-Key Attribute: An attribute that does NOT uniquely identify a row.
 Can have duplicates .
 Can be NULL .
 Represented by NON-UNDERLINED OVAL. || ex-: Name,          Age , City.

    9) Stored Attribute: Whose value is physically stored in database.
 Value saved directly in table .
 Represented by DASHED OVAL. || ex-: DateofBirth , Salary.

                                                            > DEGREE OF RELATIONSHIP SET <